gera-gas/iparser/README.md

 * Method `doc_fini` is state destructor.

 For `comment-block` state set ignore char - `*`, and handler don't called to this chars.
+If you want set ignore chars for all handlers, using `.ignore[:all]`.
 The result is a file with the following content of 'parser_example.rb':

 Constructors and destructors handlers will be getting array chars with own templates.